Transport of Saint Helena, Ascension and Tristan da Cunha

 This article deals with traffic in Saint Helena, Ascension and Tristan da Cunha, that is all forms of traffic in the British overseas territory of Saint Helena, Ascension and Tristan da Cunha.

 Saint Helena

 Road traffic

 The island of Saint Helena has a 138 km road network, consisting of 118 km of paved and 20 km of unpaved road.
 Most roads are single-lane, and uphill traffic has a right of way.
 A general speed limit of 30 mph applies to the entire island.
 On Saint Helena there is a public bus network that in January 2015 served five routes, but was expanded in September 2015, March 2016 and October 2017.

 Shipping

 The M/V Helena serves the island from Cape Town on a monthly basis.
 The ship was built in 1998 in China and can take 4924 t of cargo, or 218 TEU.

+The M/V Helena previously carried passengers.

 Saint Helena has a feeder and a harbour: